GemmyPhan/MyExerciseRecord/README.md

 * Data Store:
 • Should be implemented as an in-memory repository with a view to using database storage at some time in the future
-• The repository should be provided to the controller via dependency injection during construction (Optional)
+• The repository is provided to the controller via dependency injection during construction (Optional)
-• The repository should allow the addition of new ExerciseRecord entities
+• The repository allow the addition of new ExerciseRecord entities
-• The repository should expose existing ExerciseRecord entities as an IQueryable
+• The repository expose existing ExerciseRecord entities as an IQueryable

 * Validation:
 • Validation should be enforced both client side and server side